TobikoData/sqlmesh/docs/concepts/plans.md

 ### Effective date
 Changes that are part of the forward-only plan can also be applied retroactively to the production environment by specifying the effective date:

 ```bash
 sqlmesh plan --forward-only --effective-from 2023-01-01
 ```

 This way SQLMesh will know to recompute data intervals starting from the specified date once forward-only changes are deployed to production.

 ## Restatement plans

-There are cases when models need to be re-evaluated for a given time range, even though changes may not have been made to those model definitions.
-This could be due to an upstream issue with a dataset defined outside the SQLMesh platform, or when a [forward-only plan](#forward-only-plans) change needs to be applied retroactively to a bounded interval of historical data.
+Models sometimes need to be re-evaluated for a given time range, even though the model definition has not changed.

+This could be due to an upstream issue with a dataset defined outside of SQLMesh, or when a [forward-only plan](#forward-only-plans) change needs to be applied retroactively to a bounded interval of historical data.

-For this reason, the `plan` command supports the `--restate-model`, which allows users to specify one or more names of a model or model tag (using `tag:<tag name>` syntax) to be reprocessed.
+For this reason, the `plan` command supports the `--restate-model` selector, which allows specifying one or more model names or tags (using `tag:<tag name>` syntax) to be reprocessed.
 These can also refer to an external table defined outside SQLMesh.

-Application of a plan will trigger a cascading backfill for all specified models (other than external tables), as well as all models downstream from them.
-The plan's date range determines the data intervals that will be affected.
+Applying a plan will trigger a cascading backfill for all specified models (other than external tables), as well as all models downstream from them.
+The plan's date range determines the data intervals that will be affected (learn more about the limitations of some model kinds [below](#model-kind-limitations)).

-Please note that models of kinds [INCREMENTAL_BY_UNIQUE_KEY](models/model_kinds.md#INCREMENTAL_BY_UNIQUE_KEY), [SCD_TYPE_2_BY_TIME](models/model_kinds.md#scd-type-2), and [SCD_TYPE_2_BY_COLUMN](models/model_kinds.md#scd-type-2) cannot be partially restated.
-Therefore, such models will be fully refreshed regardless of the start/end dates provided by a user in the plan.

 To prevent models from ever being restated, set the [disable_restatement](models/overview.md#disable_restatement) attribute to `true`.

 See examples below for how to restate both based on model names and model tags.

 === "Names Only"